krzysztofzablocki/Traits/README.md

 - [Object Mapper](https://github.com/Hearst-DD/ObjectMapper)

 Thank you goes to:
-- Veronique Brossier and Chrys Wu from NYT because they helped me clarify expectations for this library.
+- Véronique Brossier and Chrys Wu from NYT because they helped me clarify expectations for this library.

 ## Other Libraries / Tools